YoussefJJ/rakki/README.md

 ![Random Anime or Manga](./public/img/video-1.gif)

 ## Media Recommendations
-Display recommendations (according to users selected recommendations in Anilist) if you like that media title (this is also data taken from the Anilist recommendations tab)
+If you like a media title (anime or manga) you can display other shows or manga like it (according to recommendations submitted by users in Anilist).

 ![Media Recommendations](./public/img/video-4.gif)